Swimming at the 2024 Summer Olympics – Men's 4 × 100-metre medley relay: Final

 The final took place at 19:10 on 4 August.
 China's Xu Jiayu swam the fastest opening leg (backstroke), and team China maintained their lead over the second leg (breaststroke).
 Over the third leg (butterfly), France and the US overtook China.
 During the final freestyle leg, China's Pan Zhanle passed both France and the US to win the race with a time of 3:27.46.
 The US won silver in 3:28.01, France won bronze in 3:28.38 and Great Britain finished fourth in 3:29.60.
 France's 3:28.38 was a new national record.

 China's win broke the US's Olympic unbeaten streak in this event since the event was introduced in 1960.
-CNN reported that Chinese internet users "exploded with joy".
 Pan's finishing leg split of 45.92 was the fastest 100 metre freestyle relay split ever.
 It broke Jason Lezak's previous mark of 46.06 and was the first split ever under 46 seconds.
 The fastest splits for each stroke were Xu's 52.37 backstroke split, Qin Haiyang's 57.98 breaststroke split, Caeleb Dressel's 49.41 butterfly split and Pan's 45.92 freestyle split.
+The engagement around the event created several trending hashtags on the Chinese social media site Weibo.